 Do You Have to Change Your Oil Every 3,000 Miles?

-You might be asking yourself “do I really have to change my oil so often?”
-With so many people leading busy lives, following the 3,000-mile oil change interval might seem like an aggressive maintenance schedule.
+Due to this, you might be asking yourself, “do I really have to change my oil so often?”
+After all, with so many people leading busy lives, following the age-old rule of having an every 3,000-mile oil change interval might seem like an aggressive maintenance schedule.
+But with advancements in automotive technology coming each and every year, what was once a “must” for car owners may not be the case anymore.

 Do You Really Have to Change Your Oil Every 3,000 Miles?

 The old standard recommendation of changing your car’s oil every 3,000 miles has been popular for many years.
 However, as it turns out, it might not be true.
-Newer vehicles simply do not need their oil changed as often as the older models did a few years ago.
+In fact, if you have a new, late model vehicle, you don’t need its oil changed as often as the older models did just a few years ago.
+But why?

-Car manufacturers have improved driving conditions and the overall lifespan of your vehicle which allows some drivers to go longer than 3,000 to change their oil.
-New cars have a longer mile interval now that oil filters can remove contaminants better, which helps surrounding parts work better like your car’s engine.
+Well, like in almost every industry, car manufacturers have been making advancements in automotive technology every year to improve the driving conditions and the overall lifespan of your vehicle, which allows some drivers to go longer than 3,000 to change their oil.
+Another reason why new cars have a longer mile interval is that oil filters found in cars today can remove contaminants better than older filters, which helps surrounding parts work better, like your car’s engine.

 Why Don’t You Have to Change Your Oil Every 3,000 Miles?